sloonz/ua/maildir-put/README.md

 Available arguments:

-* *-cache*: path to a cache file used to store message IDs for duplicate detection
+* `-cache`: path to a cache file used to store message IDs for duplicate detection
-* *-root*: path to the root maildir directory.
+* `-root`: path to the root maildir directory.
 Defaults to ~/Maildir.
-* *-folder*: maildir folder to put messages.
+* `-folder`: maildir folder to put messages.
 Defaults to "", the inbox.
   The folder separator is "/".
+* `-redis`: specify this flag to use redis for message IDs cache.
+If both `-redis` and `-cache` are specified, the given cache will be migrated to redis
+* `-redis-db`, `-redis-addr`, `-redis-password`: redis connection settings.

 ## Installation